 Keeping your feet healthy can help you maintain an active lifestyle.
-The following everyday practices to help ensure good foot health are quoted from the National Institute on Aging’s Foot Care guide:
+The following everyday foot care practices to help ensure good health are quoted from the National Institute on Aging’s Foot Care guide:

 - Wash your feet regularly, especially between your toes.
 A warm foot bath is also helpful.